jlhiskey/DN_Code_Challenges/Challenges/TreeIntersection/README.md

 ## Approach & Efficiency
 ### Approach
-- I created the method string RepeatedWord(string book)
+- I created the method TreeIntersection()
+  - Inputs: 2 BinaryTrees: treeOne and treeTwo
+  - Output: List of integer values.
-  - I then created a char[] called delimiters and added all common delimiters between words.
+  - First I created a new int list called commonValues which will eventually hold common values found between both trees.
-  - I then split the input book into an array of words using the delimeters char array as split criteria.
-  - I then created a hashtable called recordedWords with total number of buckets equal to total number of words in the words array.
-(Trying to reduce collisions)
+  - I then created a HashTable called visitedValues that will eventually store all of treeOne's values.
+  - I then created a helper method called TraversalOne which takes in a Node root and will conduct a depth first traversal and as it touches nodes it will add that nodes value to the HashTable visitedValues in pre-order.
+  - I then created another helper method called TraversalTwo which takes in a Node root and will conduct a depth first traversal and as it touches nodes it will check to see if that nodes value in found within the Hashtable visitedValues and if found it will add that nodes value to the list commonValues in pre-order.
+  - I then call TraversalOne using treeOne.Root as the Node.
-  - I then created a for loop that interates through the word array.
+  - I then call TraversalTwo using treeTwo.Root as the Node.
-    - If recordedWords HashTable contains words[i] the method returns words[i].
-    - Else I add words[i] to recordedWords HashTable.
-  - I then added a return at the end of the method that says "no repeated words" to handle no repeated words being found.
+  - I then return the list commonValues

 ### Efficiency
 #### Space
-O(n)
+O(h)
 #### Time
 O(n)

 ## API
-### method RepeatedWord Required Classes
+### method TreeIntersection Required Classes

-- HashTable and HashNode classes are required.
+- BinaryTree class
+- Node class

 ## Whiteboard
 ![whiteboard image](./assets/Whiteboard.jpg)